sageil/crewai-docker-image/README.md

 Known issues:

 1. Copying from nvim fails due to display driver
 2. Icon fonts are not rendered correctly in the container's terminal?
-[Watch](https://www.youtube.com/watch?v=mQdB_kHyZn8)
+[Watch](https://www.youtube.com/watch?v=mQdB_kHyZn8). if the video peaked your interest in [Wezterm](https://wezfurlong.org/wezterm/index.html), you can use my configuration from [Wezterm configs](https://github.com/sageil/wezterm)

 New Issues: